top of page

 Eligibility: High school students aged 16 and above can apply.
 Applicants must have a 3.0/B average.

-As an intern, you'll work closely with a dedicated mentor, collaborate with world-class scientists, work on exciting projects tailored to your academic experience, and gain access to state-of-the-art equipment and technology.
-You will also participate in workshops and seminars aimed at enhancing both your scientific knowledge and professional skills, these include journal clubs, career development sessions, and multi-disciplinary scientific seminars.
+The JCVI Summer Internship Program offers motivated high-school, undergraduate, and graduate students a competitive summer research experience in STEM.
+This internship provides students with a structured research experience in fields like genomic medicine, synthetic biology, and bioinformatics.
+As an intern, you'll work with a mentor on projects tailored to your academic experience using state-of-the-art equipment and technology.
+You will participate in workshops and seminars aimed at enhancing your scientific knowledge and professional skills; these include journal clubs, career development sessions, and multi-disciplinary scientific seminars.
 To apply, you must submit your resume, a cover letter, your school transcript, and a 500-word statement of interest.
 You can check out the rest of the requirements on their website.

 One other option - the Lumiere Research Scholar Program